randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-65. ### How to create a multi-store setup with shared data?
+65. ### How to create a multi store setup with shared data?
     For multi-store setups, I usually evaluate whether Shopify Markets is enough, or if we need fully separate expansion stores.
 If we need separate stores (e.g., US/EU), I ensure data consistency by syncing products, customers, and inventory via the Admin API or a middleware service.
 On Shopify Plus, I’d use Multipass login for shared authentication, and webhook-driven sync for orders and stock.
 In a headless approach, I would fetch from a single Shopify backend via the Storefront API, while controlling region-specific catalog, currency, and tax logic in the frontend.
 This way, we achieve a global presence with centralized data.

     **[⬆ Back to Top](#table-of-contents)**